neileverette/Prompt-library/Multi-Agent Prompt/CTO-Review Instructions.md

 ---

 ## Strategic Fit (Score: x/10)

+### CTO Voice
+{2–4 sentences of direct CTO feedback to the designer about strategic alignment, instincts, and portfolio thinking.}

 ### The Good
 - {3–5 bullets about portfolio alignment and strategic instincts}
 - {Call out any correct separations, e.g., triage vs. RCA, and customer framing}